Andrew-Ka/Anki-Extension-Repo/README.md

 ## Acknowledgments

-  - Hat tip to anyone whose code is used
+  - Hat tip to Foosoft (once again ⭐)
-  - Inspiration
-  - etc
+  - Thanks to Gemini 🤖 for helping me debug 🪰
+  - Inspiration drawn for Anki themselves as well as Google's Side Panel 👾
+  - For all the medical students out there (including you Sis 😉)